getnelson/nelson/docs/src/hugo/content/documentation/api.md

 User-Agent: NelsonCLI/1.0
 ```

-If you provide an invalid or restricted User-Agent header, you will recieve a `403 Forbidden` response.
+If you provide an invalid or restricted User-Agent header, you will receive a `403 Forbidden` response.

 <h3 id="api-overview-errors" class="linkable">
   Error Reporting